 Sam Altman leaving OpenAI, with its board saying it "no longer has confidence" in his leadership

-Sam Altman, one of the best-known figures in artificial intelligence, has been pushed out as CEO at OpenAI, with the company announcing on Friday that its board "no longer has confidence" in his leadership.
+Sam Altman, one of the most prominent figures in the emerging field of artificial intelligence, has been pushed out as CEO at OpenAI, with the company abruptly announcing on Friday that its board "no longer has confidence" in his leadership.

 Chief Technology Officer Mira Murati will take the helm as the company's interim CEO.